 holds.
 Using H\"{o}lder inequality, we now compute the following

-\\ \textbf{Step-3:} Applying \textbf{Step-1} and \textbf{Step-2}, we conclude the proof of Theorem \ref{BV}.\\ \begin{remark} We can get the estimates for $\left\|\frac{\partial u_{m}}{\partial t}\right\|_{L^{1}\left(\Omega_{T}\right)}$ independent of $m$ by multiplying \eqref{eq1.1} with the multiplier $H_{n}\left(\frac{\partial u_{m}}{\partial t}\right)$, using Energy estimates after taking the second term of LHS to the RHS of equality and applying mean value theorem as used in the proof of Theorem \ref{BV}. \end{remark} In order to derive almost everywhere convergence, we state the following compact imbedding result from \cite{Godlewski_Raviart}. \begin{theorem}\cite[p.53]{Godlewski_Raviart} Let $\Omega$ be a bounded subset of $\mathbb{R}^{d}$ with a Lipschitz continuous boundary.
-Then the canonical imbedding of $\mbox{BV}\left(\Omega\right)$ into $L^{1}\left(\Omega\right)$ is compact. \end{theorem} The next result gives the almost everywhere convergence of the galerkin approximations. \begin{theorem} There exists a subsequence of the galerkin approximations $\left(u_{m}\right)$ which converges almost everywhere to a function $u$ in $L^{1}\left(\Omega_{T}\right)$. \end{theorem} \begin{proof} In view of Theorem \ref{BV}, we get that the total variations of the galerkin approximations $\left(u_{m}\right)$ are bounded.
+\\ \textbf{Step-3:} Applying \textbf{Step-1} and \textbf{Step-2}, we conclude the proof of Theorem \ref{BV}.\\ \\ In order to derive almost everywhere convergence, we state the following compact imbedding result from \cite{Godlewski_Raviart}. \begin{theorem}\cite[p.53]{Godlewski_Raviart} Let $\Omega$ be a bounded subset of $\mathbb{R}^{d}$ with a Lipschitz continuous boundary.
+Then the canonical imbedding of $\mbox{BV}\left(\Omega\right)$ into $L^{1}\left(\Omega\right)$ is compact. \end{theorem} The next result gives the almost everywhere convergence of the Galerkin approximations. \begin{theorem} There exists a subsequence of the Galerkin approximations $\left(u_{m}\right)$ which converges almost everywhere to a function $u$ in $L^{1}\left(\Omega_{T}\right)$. \end{theorem} \begin{proof} In view of Theorem \ref{BV}, we get that the total variations of the Galerkin approximations $\left(u_{m}\right)$ are bounded.
 Therefore, an application of Theorem \ref{Aditi_RM_Compact_imbedding} with $\Omega=\Omega_{T}$ gives the existence of subsequence $\left(u_{m_{k}}\right)_{k=1}^{\infty}$ and a function $u$ in $L^{1}\left(\Omega_{T}\right)$ such that

 in $L^{1}\left(\Omega_{T}\right)$.
 Hence a further subsequence converges almost everywhere in $\Omega_{T}$.
 We rename the further subsequence of $\left(u_{m_{k}}\right)_{k=1}^{\infty}$ as $\left(u_{m}\right)$.
 This completes the proof of Theorem \ref{Aditi_RM_Compact_imbedding_result_1}. \end{proof} \\